93Alliance/lodago/README.md

 - Map2JSON - Converts the map to json
 - JSON2Map - Converts the json to map
 - Concat - Concat multi slice
+- After - The function does not actually execute until it has been called n times

 ## Demo